kuwifuwa/NBStoYAML/README.md

 **Supported NBS Versions:** 4.0 <br />
 <br />
 **How NBStoYAML works:**
-1. Note Block Song (`.nbs`) files are converted to YAML (`.yml`) files with a skript-parsable format
+1. Note Block Song (`.nbs`) files are converted to YAML (`.yml`) files with a skript-parsable format.
-1. Using Skript, these files are read and played in-game to play a song<br />
+1. Using Skript, these files are read and played in-game to play a song.<br />

 **How to use NBStoYAML:**
 1. Download [Open NBS](https://opennbs.org) and make/download a song.